rmbezo/DevOps-journey/Docker/Dockerfile_practice/COPY/README.md

     docker run -d --rm --name name -p 80:80 image
 ```

-- If you want to put your site change /files/index.html
+- If you want to put your site change /files/index.html ////
+or when start add -e OWNER=yourname -e TYPE=yourtype

 - Also if you want to use nginx instead apache change RUN line and CMD line